 \section{Abstract}

-We consider the Lagrange and the Markov dynamical spectra associated to a geodesic flow on a surface of negative curvature.
-We show that for a large set of real functions on the unit tangent bundle and for typical metrics with negative curvature and finite volume, both the Lagrange and the Markov dynamical spectra have non-empty interior.
+We consider the Lagrange and the Markov dynamical spectra associated with the geodesic flow on surfaces of negative curvature.
+We show that for a large set of real functions on the unit tangent bundle and typical metrics with negative curvature and finite volume, both the Lagrange and the Markov dynamical spectra have non-empty interiors.